KhushiB24/khushi12.github.io/notes.md

 - Asymmetric cryptography(public-key cryptography): use a pair of related keys, one public key and and one private key, where to encrypt and decrypt a message and protect that from unauthorized access or use.

 ### Nefarious Uses of Internet

+- Additional Notes:
+  - safe computing = be aware of what info is getting sent
+  - DNS and do google search to find your deployed site
+  - SSL (Secure Sockets Layer)
+  - Pick a license for your repository( insgiht= change license) and pick a license for the team project

+## TT2 Notes:
+- organize the topics
+- MVC
+- OOP = crud stuff, where the users used it
+- Fibonacci, init(self) where self is a classes and the class talks about itself
+  - Class is a template and defines the values
+  - starting values for Fibonaaci is with the binary numbers
+  - fibo_of is variable
+- debugger call function
+def __call__(self, n):
+        if n < len(self.fiboSeq):
+            return self.fiboSeq[n]
+        else:
+            # Compute the requested Fibonacci number
+            fib_number = self(n - 1) + self(n - 2) # two recursive calls to self (__call__(self, n))
+            self.fiboSeq.append(fib_number) # builds list, with most nested of the calculations 1st... may hurt your head return self.fiboSeq[n]